-Goal: All students will meet growth targets on the MAP assessment (grade 1-9), and other measures in other courses/grades, and programs.
+Goal: All students will meet growth targets on the MAP assessment (grade 1-9), and other measures in other courses/grades, and programs by the end of the 2016-2017 school year.

-Strategy 1: All K-12 coursework will be aligned to the Idaho Content Standards.
+Strategy: All K-12 coursework will be aligned to the Idaho Core Standards in curriculum, instructional methods, materials and resources used for student learning.

-- 1-1A Initiative: All students have equitable access to a rigorous, aligned standards based curriculum, instructional methods, materials/resources, and assessments. - 1-1B Initiative: Provide time and resources for K-12 teachers and administrators to horizontally and vertically align curriculum within grades, between grades and in transition years between schools through a focus on instructional methods and practices. - 1-1C Initiative: Establish a meeting rubric/protocol to assist in planning and guiding collaboration and team meetings to assist with district-wide consistency and support. - 1-1D Initiative: Curriculum, instruction and assessment work will be aligned to the district strategic plan, state and federal guidelines, and requirements. - 1-1E Initiative: The curriculum director will help facilitate the instructional practices, curriculum alignment and assessment coordination in the district. - 1-1F Initiative: Conduct a district wide curriculum audit in Math, Language Arts/English, Reading, and present results to administrative team.
+Initiative: All students have equitable access to a rigorous, aligned standards based curriculum, instructional methods, materials/resources, and assessments.

+Initiative: Provide time and resources for K-12 teachers and administrators to horizontally and vertically align curriculum within grades, between grades and in transition years between schools through a focus on instructional methods and practices.

+Initiative: Establish a meeting rubric/protocol to assist in planning and guiding collaboration and team meetings to assist with district-wide consistency and support.

+Initiative: Curriculum, instruction and assessment work will be aligned to the district strategic plan, state and federal guidelines, and requirements.

+Initiative: The curriculum director will help facilitate the instructional practices, curriculum alignment and assessment coordination in the district.

+Initiative: Conduct a district wide curriculum audit in Math, Language Arts/English, Reading, and present results to administrative team.

-Strategy 2: Student achievement will improve for all students in the district with a focus on challenging students and closing the achievement gap between subgroups of students through data driven decision making.
+Strategy: Student achievement will improve for all students in the district with a focus on challenging students and closing the achievement gap between subgroups of students through data driven decision making.

-- 1-2A Initiative: Follow assessment schedule and present summary assessment reports. - 1-2B Initiative: Implement Response to Intervention, Multi-Tiered System of Support (RtI-MTSS) teaching practices through state grant training, collaboration in the school district and with other school districts and SDE. - 1-2C Initiative: The district and administrative team will conduct quarterly data review to determine student growth, and success of academic plans and support systems as measured through MAP grades 1-9 Summary document and 3 year implantation plan, and as required for Access, Engage New York math K-5, RTI-MTSS, course pre and post-test, and the annual ISAT to drive decision making per grade level and subject area. - 1-2D Initiative: The district engages the administration, teachers and students in gathering information on their own performance.
+Initiative: Follow assessment schedule and present summary assessment reports.

+Initiative: Implement Response to Intervention, Multi-Tiered System of Support (RtI-MTSS) teaching practices through state grant training, collaboration in the school district and with other school districts and SDE.

+Initiative: The district and administrative team will conduct quarterly data review to determine student growth, and success of academic plans and support systems as measured through MAP K-9 Summary document and 3 year implantation plan, and as required for Access, Engage New York math K-5, RtI-MTSS, course pre and post-test, and the annual ISAT to drive decision making per grade level and subject area.

+Initiative: The district engages the administration, teachers and students in gathering information on their own performance.

-- 1-2E Initiative: Decrease the number of students needing remediation support. - 1-2F Initiative: Increase learning opportunities with under-represented groups of students (subgroups and others). - 1-2G Initiative: Review board Policy 5340 with administrative team and teacher grade level teams to address assessment rigor and assessment development related to teacher evaluation and investigate the use of the 2 Points in Time reflection document as guide.
+Initiative: Decrease the number of students needing remediation support.

+Initiative: Increase advanced learning opportunities with under-represented groups of students (subgroups and others).

+Initiative: Review board Policy 5340 with administrative team and teacher grade level teams to address assessment rigor and assessment development related to teacher evaluation and investigate the use of the 2 Points in Time reflection document as guide.

-Strategy 3: Our district will employ best practices that are researched based, differentiated, innovative, engaging and authentic including implementing programs that will facilitate technological learning for the future.
+Strategy: Employ best practices that are researched based, differentiated, innovative, engaging and authentic including implementing programs that will facilitate technological learning for the future.